 We hope that parents never feel the need to make a formal complaint.
-However, we know that there will be times when parents may wish to raise concerns and issues with the school, including making a formal complaint, either verbally or in writing.
+However, we know that there will be times when parents may wish to raise concerns and issues with the school, including making a formal complaint in writing.
 Parents wishing to raise a concern, make a inquiry or make a complaint are encouraged to discuss the matter …

 All inquiries, questions and complaints will be considered in accordance with our Complaints Policy.